This Day In Music: July 25

 July 25, 1950 ~ Bassist Mark Clarke born in Liverpool, UK ~ Member of Colosseum in 1970 and 1971.
 Subsequently briefly a member of Uriah Heep, for whom he co-wrote The Wizard of the 1972 Demons & Wizards album.
 Recorded two studio albums with Tempest.
 Co-founded Natural Gas.
 Has also worked with Mountain, Ian Hunter, Torque, and with JCM

-July 25, 1947 ~ Folk singer, songwriter Bob Franke, full name Robert James Franke, born in Hammtramck, Michigan, USA ~ Active since the late 1960s.
-Known for songs such as The Great Storm Is Over, Hard Love, For Real.
-Had his songs covered by Kathy Mattea, June Tabor, Garnet Rogers, Claudia Schmidt, Tony Rice, John McCutcheon, Peter Paul & Mary, and others
+July 25, 1947 ~ Folk singer, songwriter Bob Franke, full name Robert James Franke, born in Hammtramck, Michigan, USA ~ Active since the late-1960s.
+Known for songs such as The Great Storm Is Over, Hard Love, and For Real.
+Had his songs covered by Kathy Mattea, June Tabor, Garnet Rogers, Claudia Schmidt, Tony Rice, John McCutcheon, and Peter Paul & Mary

 July 25, 1946 ~ Percussionist José Areas, full name José Octavio Areas Davila, born in Leon, Nicaragua ~ Best known as timbales and conga drums player for Santana from 1969 through 1977.
 Present on the band's most acclaimed albums including 1969's Santana, 1970's Abraxas and 1977's Moonflower.
 Released a sole solo album, José Chepito Areas, in 1974.
 Also backed John Lee Hooker on the 1989 The Healer album